-My current research focuses on building secure systems, all the way from hardware to system software to applications that run on them.
+His current research focuses on building secure systems, all the way from hardware to system software to applications that run on them.

-We have designed and built the first secure processor that obfuscates all digital signal outputs, including even addresses to physical memory.
+Tiwari and his team have designed and built the first secure processor that obfuscates all digital signal outputs, including even addresses to physical memory.
 This processor, implemented on a Convey FPGA-based server, can be used as a root of trust in datacenters where an attacker (a malicious employee, for example) has physical access to confidential computation.

-We are also working on a platform where users can control their privacy while using applications that span mobile and datacenter machines.
+They are also working on a platform where users can control their privacy while using applications that span mobile and datacenter machines.
 We have prototyped an OS-level mandatory access control system that enforces policies across Android and server-side Linux machines, and developed a simple design pattern to express rich functionality in privacy preserving applications.

 Prof. Tiwari received a PhD from UC Santa Barbara (2011) and was a post-doctoral fellow at UC Berkeley (2011-13) before joining UT.